rlkamalapurkar/bodeplot/README.md

 ```
 ## Added functionality over `bodegraph`
  - New `\BodeZPK` and `\BodeTF` commands to generate Bode plots of any transfer function given either poles, zeros, gain, and delay, or numerator and denominator coefficients and delay
+ - All plots are fully customizable using `pgf` options (see package documentation for a full list of commands, environments, and options)
  - Support for unstable poles and zeros.
  - Support for complex poles and zeros.
  - Support for general stable and unstable second order transfer functions.